Kimo Williams

-James "Kimo" Williams (born 8 January 1950) is an American composer, musician and professor who has performed with a number of ensembles including his ensemble Kimotion and the Lt.
+James "Kimo" Williams (born January 8, 1950) is an American composer, musician and professor who has performed with a number of ensembles including his ensemble Kimotion and the Lt.
 Dan Band, that he co-founded with film/TV actor Gary Sinise.
 While he is perhaps best known for his work with the Lt.
-Dan Band, Williams has worked on a number of other projects including: award-winning photography, releasing four CDs, writing a stageplay and working on an opera based on the Courts Martial of Henry O Flipper, the first black graduate from West Point.
+Dan Band, Williams has worked on a number of other projects including: award-winning photography, releasing multiple CDs, writing several classical Symphonies and String Quartets.
 Cognizant of the opportunities he had, as well as those he did not due to a childhood in which he moved often, Williams speaks to students about his history, their future and their need to combat mediocrity.

 Background

-James Kimo Williams was born in Amityville, New York, and spent much of his childhood divided between Air Force bases, and on his grandparents’ sharecropper farm in North Carolina, where he picked tobacco, plowed fields and tended livestock on their rural farm.
+James Kimo Williams was born in Amityville, New York, and spent much of his childhood divided between U.S. Air Force bases, and on his grandparents' sharecropper farm in North Carolina, where he picked tobacco, plowed fields and tended livestock on their rural farm.

 In 1968, he moved to Hawaii to join his father (a career Air Force Sergeant) and attended Leilehua High School.
 A dedicated, but inexperienced guitar player, he also took up sports and was an all-star football performer with a scholarship invitation from Arizona State.

 The night before enlisting in the US Army on July 4, 1969, he attended his first major music concert: Jimi Hendrix playing at the Waikiki Bowl.
 He was so inspired by this concert and the music of Jimi Hendrix, that he dedicated himself to music and playing guitar.

 After leaving Vietnam in 1970, Williams used his GI Benefit and attended the Berklee College of Music.
 While a student he founded The Paumalu Symphony, now known as Kimotion.
 After teaching at Berklee for one year, he graduated in 1976 with a BA in Composition.

 In 1976 Williams met his music partner and future wife Carol, a fellow Berklee student and married two years later.